http://affordablestructures.com/architectural-details/ Today I am writing about some good facts about SQL Server Error logs.

-go SQL Server maintains its own error logs that contain messages describing informational and error events.
+go to site SQL Server maintains its own error logs that contain messages describing informational and error events.
 “Error logs” is just the name but it contains warnings, error, information messages.

 Open SQL Server Configuration Manager

 Go to Start > All Programs > Microsoft SQL Server 2005 (or 2008) (or 2008 R2) > Configuration Tools > SQL Server Configuration Manager

 4. To view the SQL Server error log using management studio –